Mission

 Team IV: Optogenetic Brain Computer Interfaces

-With their expertise and the support of the five platforms, these teams aim to develop therapeutic options for patients suffering from deafness, blindness, gastroparesis, and motor deficits.
-This includes the development of optogenetic cochlear implants and optogenetic tools for retinal stimulation, gastric pacemakers, and brain-computer interfaces.
+These teams, with their expertise and the support of the five platforms, aim to develop therapeutic options for patients suffering from deafness, blindness, gastroparesis, or motor deficits.
+This includes the development of optogenetic cochlear implants and optogenetic tools for retinal stimulation, for gastric pacemakers, and brain-computer interfaces.

 Prof. Dr. Tobias Moser (Spokesperson)